Skip to main content

 - Special Set Hearings, Non-Jury Trials, and evidentiary Motion hearings are set with the Court through the Magistrate Assistant only.

-- Notice/Motions to Set Cause for Trial must be filed and docketed with the clerk before hearing dates can be given or a hearing can be set.
-Notices must include specific motion or petition/counter petition to be tried with the date filed with the Clerk and Docket Entry Number and the estimate of time necessary for trial.
+- Notice/Motions to Set Cause for Trial must be filed and docketed with clerk before hearing dates can be given or a hearing can be set.
+Notices must include the specific motion or petition/counter petition to be tried with the date filed with the Clerk and the estimation of time necessary for trial.

 - Non-Jury Trials and Special Set Hearings are set by Court order and cannot be canceled, continued, or reset unless the issues of this motion(s) have been settled and an order entered, the motion(s) is/are withdrawn or dismissed, or further order of the Court.